najibghadri/Shapr3DHomework/README.md

 ### Stress testing

-I decied to use Linux cURL for testing.
-It is written in C, it's low level and gives accurate results.
-I tested on the two main endpoints:
+I tested these on my own machine which has almost the same specs as the t2.micro instance I have on AWS (except of course the OS, where Windows is a disadvantage)
 Getting a list of all conversions for a user:
+Testfile: *shapr-server/test/test.js*

-`GET /shapr/conversion/` : Get all conversions for a user
+10.000 `GET /shapr/conversion/` requests (Get all conversions for a user):

+`7989 milliseconds` which gives `1252 request/second` GET ALL performance on my machine.

 Initiating new conversions:

-`POST /shapr/conversion/`: Create a new conversion transaction
+10.000 `POST /shapr/conversion/`: Create a new conversion transaction

-`POST /shapr/upload/`: Upload a file to a conversion
+`21089 milliseconds` which gives `474 request/second` performance on my machine.
+This is without uploading and spawning conversion servces.
+Those shold be in a different machine.

 ## Modifications for real production
 The front-end server should be decomposed into request, processing and storage server:
- - Request server + front-end server - I suggest an EC2 instance with Node.js cluster (and nginx). (server.js)
+ - Request server + front-end server - I suggest an EC2 instance with Node.js cluster (and nginx). (*server.js*)
- - Conversion server - Other EC2 instance(s) focused both on CPU and RAM. (convert.js)
+ - Conversion server - Other EC2 instance(s) focused both on CPU and RAM. (*convert.js*)
  - File storage server - I suggest AWS S3

 Conversion should be separate from the front-end server because it is both CPU and RAM intensive, especially if the specified rate (100.000 requests/day) holds. **Also instead of using Node.js for conversion dispatching another, more light-weight language should be used (a node V8 takes 30ms to spawn and eats 10mb memory at least)**.
 A Go service would be perefect.